News

 Evaluation Metrics

-- Word Error Rate (WER): Secondary metric, reported for comparison with prior work and related literature.
+- Word Error Rate (WER): secondary metric, reported for comparison with prior work and related literature.

-Prizes
+Prizes & Publication

 References